Duke in Australia

 Prerequisite: None.
 No prior course work in these areas is assumed or required.

 Course work consists of field studies supplemented with readings, videos, and class discussions.
-You’ll gain firsthand knowledge of Australian biodiversity and an understanding of the basic issues of conservation biology, ecology, and evolution.
+You’ll gain firsthand knowledge of Australian biodiversity and an understanding of the basic issues of basic issues of evolution, functional morphology, biogeography, ecology, evolution, geology, and conservation biology.

-The course introduces students to the ecology of the seasonally dry tropics of the Northern Territory, the cool and warm temperate climates of New South Wales, and the high and low elevation wet tropics and Great Barrier Reef of Queensland.
+The course introduces students to the ecology of the seasonally dry tropics of the Northern Territory, the cool and warm temperate climates of New South Wales, the dry desert of the central Outback, and the high and low elevation wet tropics and Great Barrier Reef of Queensland.
 You will learn common representative species of plants and animals in each of these environments, as determined by the interaction of geology, climate, evolutionary history, and culture.
 Special emphasis will be placed on the interaction between the Australian ecology and the Aboriginal Peoples.

 MORE INFO